ericve25/user-management-take-home/README.md

 # rednote-take-home

 This project contains a small API to provide user registration and contact management.
+Please see  Project-Instructions.pdf for the original directions.

 ## Prerequisites